Rushil987/linux-fundamentals-forensics/README.md

 02/07/2025

-In today's class we learned about the form linux commands :
+In today's class I learned about the following linux commands :

 sudo – Executes commands with superuser privileges.